 - Make sure there is an English option, and not just an English (auto generated) option.

-You are not expected to caption videos however, captioned video does provide many pedagogical benefits.
-So if you are interested in captioning your self-produced videos, here are some tools we recommend.
+You are responsible to make sure all your videos are accessible.
+Captioned video does provide many pedagogical benefits.
+If you are interested in captioning your self-produced videos, here are some tools we recommend.

 You can record from a webcam directly into YouTube or upload a video.
 Initially, a new YouTube account has a 15-minute video length limit, but you can extend that time-limit by following these instructions.

-- Setup a YouTube account [PDF] (if you don't already have one.)
+- Setup a YouTube account (if you don't already have one.)

 - Login to your YouTube account.